mohamedeloy1-eng/Dsefczwfccrrthrhrrhrhrhrhrhrhrhrhrhr-1/replit.md

 ## How to Use
 1. Open the app and go to the "Connect" tab
+2. Choose your connection method:
-2. Scan the QR code with WhatsApp on your phone
+   - **QR Code**: Scan the QR code with WhatsApp on your phone
+   - **Phone Number**: Enter your phone number with country code, get a linking code, and enter it in WhatsApp
 3. Once connected, the bot will automatically respond to incoming messages
+4. View your connected phone number in the status cards at the top
-4. Configure bot behavior in the "Settings" tab
+5. Configure bot behavior in the "Settings" tab
-5. View conversations in the "Chats" tab
+6. View conversations in the "Chats" tab

 ## Tech Stack
 - Frontend: React, TanStack Query, Tailwind CSS, shadcn/ui